-what dating is like when you're disabled
+what dating is like when you're differently abled

 We spoke to students, models, artists and activists about their love lives.

 Dating ain't easy!
 Endless awkward exchanges via Tinder and Happn, maybe leading to an even more awkward first date that you either spend watching the clock or trying to read into the other person's every move for some sign that they possibly like you.
-But what's it like to date if you're disabled and have needs unlike those many people are familiar with?
+But what's it like to date if you're differently abled and have needs unlike those many people are familiar with?
 How do you broach the subject?
 Especially if your disability isn't immediately visible.
 And your disability doesn't define you, so how do you meet someone who can get that?

 We spoke with a group of young creatives who are living with a range of disabilities and chronic illnesses, to learn more about how they navigate romantic relationships and dating apps.

 And for more Love Week explorations, click here.

 “I’m a 28-year-old blogger, model and activist from Haiti.
 My goal is to empower young women to embrace and love their bodies and shatter stereotypes about people with disabilities.

 I find that most people think those of us living with a disability are undatable or asexual.
 I wish people would be clever enough to know that we are just like everyone, with a few added hurdles.
 In New York the dating scene is tough, especially if your goal is to be in a relationship.
 My experience has been bittersweet; I’ve had great dates but have also had guys stop showing interest once they realize I have a prosthetic leg.